Set-up Manager for Office 365 Users Based on the User’s Property

 .\SetAzureADUserManager.ps1 -ExistingManager <UPN> -ManagerId <ManagerObjId>

-ImportUsersFromCsvPath – This parameter assigns the manager to the list of users available in the CSV file.
+ImportUsersFromCsvPath This parameter offers a convenient way to assign a manager to the list of users available in the CSV file.
+This helps administrators quickly assign a new manager to multiple users without manually updating every user profile.

 .\SetAzureADUserManager.ps1 -ImportUsersFromCsvPath “C:\Windows\ImportUserFromCsvPath.csv” -ManagerId <ManagerObjectId>

-Assign Manager to Unmanaged Users Based on the User Properties:
+Assign Manager to Unmanaged Users Based on Properties

 .\SetAzureADUserManager.ps1 -ProcessOnlyUnmanagedUsers